grid-parity-exchange/Prescient/README.md

 The installation of Prescient has added the `runner.py` command which is used to execute Prescient programs from the command line.

 ### Solvers
-If not using one of the commerical solvers describe below, we recommend users install the open source CBC MIP solver.
+If not using one of the commerical solvers describe below, we recommend users install the open source CBC MILP solver.
 The specific mechanics of installing CBC are platform-specific.
 When using Anaconda on Linux and Mac platforms, this can be accomplished simply by:

 ```
 conda install -c conda-forge coincbc
 ```

-The COIN-OR organization - who developers CBC - also provides pre-built binaries for a full range of platforms (including Windows) on https://bintray.com/coin-or/download.
+The COIN-OR organization - who develops CBC - also provides pre-built binaries for a full range of platforms (including Windows) on https://bintray.com/coin-or/download.

 #### Using a commercial solver